 to grip.
 If you dont see any flats, your pedal probably requires

-pedals, shift onto the large chainring.
-This ensures that if you slip
+loosen pedals, shift onto the large chainring.
+This ensures that if

-when working on the pedals, as I’ve seen happen to a few mechanics,
+you slip when working on the pedals, as I’ve seen happen to a

-you wont slam your hand or wrist directly into the chainring teeth,
+few mechanics, you wont slam your hand or wrist directly into

-which results in a nasty injury since the teeth are typically extremely
+the chainring teeth, which results in a nasty injury since the teeth

-right and left pedal, the wrench is turned towards the back of the bike).
+the right and left pedal, the wrench is turned towards the back of the

-Note that if you turn it the wrong way first you can make it even harder
+bike).
+Note that if you turn it the wrong way first you can make it

-to remove the pedals because you tightened them even more first!
+even harder to remove the pedals because you tightened them even more

 for optimum leverage.
 When its right, youll be able to push